Monday, December 23, 2024

 Almost a third of the shelters could not be found at all at the addresses where they should have been located.
 The situation was no better in Lviv, where only 25% of shelters were open, only 6% had water supplies, and 11% had ventilation.
 Activists recorded the worst situation in Nikolaev, where only 7% of shelters were open.

 In the shelters that human rights activists managed to check, they found significant problems with the availability of water, toilets, seating, and even light.
-However, the most important thing is that only a small part of the shelters were accessible to people with limited mobility, for example, pensioners or people with disabilities.
+However, the most important thing is that only a small part of the shelters were accessible to groups of the population with limited mobility, for example, pensioners or people with disabilities.

 This is due to the fact that many shelters are in fact basements of old houses, especially in Kyiv and Lviv.
 There is simply no constructive opportunity to install a ramp or gentle descent for persons with disabilities.